LIFT (airline)

-LIFT is a South African airline, which currently operates domestic routes from O. R. Tambo International Airport, Johannesburg using a fleet of Airbus A320 aircraft, operated by Global Aviation.
+LIFT is a South African airline, based in Cape Town.
+LIFT currently offers domestic routes from a hub at O. R. Tambo International Airport, Johannesburg, using a fleet of Airbus A320 aircraft that are operated by Global Airways.

 History

 LIFT was established in October 2020 and commenced operations on December 10, 2020.
-LIFT is a joint venture between former Kulula.com CEO Gidon Novick, former Uber executive Jonathan Ayache, and aircraft leasing company Global Aviation, a South African-based ACMI specialist that operates Airbus A320 & A340 aircraft.
-Other founder investors include entrepreneurs, Rael Levitt and Alon Apteker.
+LIFT is a joint venture between former Comair CEO Gidon Novick, former Uber executive Jonathan Ayache, and Global Airways, a South African-based ACMI specialist that operates Airbus A320 & A340 aircraft.
+Other founder investors include entrepreneurs Rael Levitt and Alon Apteker.

-The name, LIFT was selected after the public were invited to name the airline in a social media campaign.
+The name LIFT was selected after the public were invited to name the airline in a social media campaign.
 LIFT Airline was selected after being submitted by eight contestants, who agreed to share the main prize of free flights for a year.
 Their names are inscribed on the body of the first three aircraft in the fleet.
 The airline's name was revealed on October 29, 2020.

 Destinations

-As of November 2022, Lift serves the following scheduled destinations:
+As of August 2023, Lift serves the following scheduled destinations:

 Fleet

-As of March 2023, the LIFT fleet consists of three Airbus A320-200 aircraft:
+As of August 2023, the LIFT fleet consists of six Airbus A320 aircraft: